dashingsoft/pyarmor/docs/mode.rst

     pyarmor_runtime('...')
     __pyarmor__(__name__, __file__, b'...')

-And obfuscated script must be imported from obfuscated script.
 No any other statement can be inserted into obfuscated scripts.

 For examples, it works::